 To date, there have not been any confirmed blood transfusion transmission cases in the United States.
 The best way to protect the U.S. blood supply is to screen blood donors using the donor history questionnaire and asking about recent travel to areas with active transmission of Zika, according to the American Association of Blood Banks.
 The U.S. Food and Drug Administration advises testing for Zika virus in all donated blood and blood components.

-Vector control professionals can read the CDC’s Surveillance and Control of Aedes aegypti and Aedes albopictus in the United States for more information.
+Vector control professionals can read the CDC’s Mosquito Control recommendations for more information.

 More information about transmission is on the CDC website.